 For example, one of the most widely eaten types of offal is that of liver.
-One Google search will afford you dozens of articles insisting that liver is not good for you because it “stores toxins” and, that by eating liver, you’re essentially eating everything the slaughtered animal’s body could not remove.
+One Google search will afford you dozens of articles insisting that liver is not good for you because it “stores toxins,” and that by eating liver, you’re essentially eating everything the slaughtered animal’s body could not remove.

 Nothing could be further from the truth.
-Liver is good for you, just like most organ meats for most people.
+Liver is good for you, just like most organ meats, for most people.
 Allow me to explain.

-Misinformation has led people to believe toxins from foods and other substances absorbed into our bodies simply sit in the liver and are never expelled.
+Misinformation has led people to believe that toxins from foods and other substances that are absorbed into our bodies simply sit in the liver and are never expelled.
 Think, for instance, of an air filter in your car.
 It “filters” by catching the bad stuff, and the bad stuff sits there until the filter is no longer useful and must be replaced.